-In order for Melted to be a bullshit free zone, we need to be able to talk about everything, including taboo topics.
+In order for Melted to be a bullshit free zone, we need to be able to talk about everything, including taboo topics such as erotic magazines.

 Misconception number one: People always think about erotic magazines as a dirty little secret on a teenager room.
 (Please, stop watching teen related tv series, enough is enough.)